UTA

 Jaren Jackson Jr.

-Jr. produces at an above average rate for a 30-minute workload.
-Elite defensive value (+3.2/game) is a major strength.
+Jr. produces at an elite rate for a 30-minute workload.

 Every stat, every credit, every cost — per game average